simonjonio/coursematerial_2526/03-conditionals/00-explanation_debugging/explanation-debugging.en.md

 We strongly suggest you try to run your own code first before you move on to the pytests.
 We encourage this because of a few different reasons:

 * The pytests take a long time, much longer than just running your own code.
 * If you run your code with a single example, you will get a clear error and/or a to-the-point printed statement.
-When you run the pytest, your code will run many times over and it will be hard to decipher which error is due to what behaviour.
+When you run the pytest, your code will run many times over and it will be hard to decipher which error is due to what behaviour (except if you run `pytest -x` in which case you will stop at the first instance of an error).
 * You will be asked to decipher error statements on the exam and the PE.
 There won't be any pytests there to help you.